neliraituri/neliraituri.github.io/README.md

 # Programming HQ: Path Forward
-A roadmap for studying programming, JavaScript and relevant frameworks.
+A personal learning plan and a collection of resources.
+A roadmap for programming, mostly in JavaScript and relevant frameworks.